Are you looking for a free, powerful, and easy to use communication hub where you can organize your team’s collaboration?

 Pumble vs Google Chat: Google Chat integrates with more tools, but Pumble’s integrations are more focused

-This is where Pumble takes the cake for me with a simple but strategic approach to its app ecosystem
+This is where Pumble takes the cake for me, with a simple but strategic approach to its app ecosystem.

-You don’t have an abundance of apps to choose from, but you’re all set up with everything you need to keep your workflow productive and optimized.
+You don’t have an abundance of apps to choose from, but you’re set up with everything you need to keep your workflow productive and optimized.

 Built-in integrations in Pumble include: